Effective gum disease treatment is available in Dubai, UAE

 - Periodontal surgery – Can be used to strengthen damaged bone and gum tissue and reducing periodontal pockets.

 - Dental restorations – If you have experienced tooth decay, gum recession, or missing teeth as a result of gum disease, further dental restorations may be necessary once the gum disease has been addressed.

 The most important thing you can do for your gum health is to practice good oral hygiene techniques including brushing twice daily and flossing every day.
 It’s also important to maintain routine dental visits so any signs of gum disease can be caught early.
-Additionally, our annual membership plan is an excellent way to reduce your chance of developing gum disease.
+Additionally, our annual savings plan is an excellent way to reduce your chance of developing gum disease.
 Click here to learn more.

 To book an appointment, call 04 - 2756731 today.